Alleluia church

 Alleluia (alternative spellings: Hallelujah, Areruya, Aleluya) is a syncretic religion combining Christianity and traditions practiced by Carib-speaking Indigenous peoples in Guyana.

 Alleluia is Guyana's only traditional religion.
-It is also practiced in Brazil and Venezuela.
+It is also practiced in nearby Brazil and Venezuela.
 The village of Amokokopai in the Cuyuni-Mazaruni region serves as the headquarters of the church.
 The upper Mazaruni River and the Pacaraima Mountains cover the area where the religion has adherents.
 Services are conducted in Arecuna, Patamona, Waiwai and Makushi language.

 Music and dance are also an important aspects of Alleluia, using instruments that pre-date European arrival.
 Communicative worship practices engage the "spiritual being as a vessel" to serve the purpose of "a solemn worship to the supreme father in heaven".
 A key concept in Alleluia is akwa, meaning "light, brightness or life", symbolized by the sun and as an abstraction of God's place.
 Akwalu describes the concept of spirit, in contrast to akwalupö which is the lack of spirit, or something "dead, cast-off, gone or past".

 Origin

 There is some of variety and embellishment to the origin story of Alleluia, but is often linked to a Macushi of the Kanuku Mountains by the name of Bichiwung.
 He had been baptized and taken to England by missionaries, but he felt they were denying him access to God.
 In a dream, Bichiwung spoke with God and was told about Alleluia.
 Upon returning home, he started preaching his new faith and his gardens were plentiful, connecting his faith to the bounty of the earth.
 Because of his success, he was killed by envious sorcerers after multiple attempts.
 Alleluia began roughly between 1845 and 1885.

 Abel, an Akawaio, was credited with founding the first church in Amokokopai.
 He heard of Alleluia from other Akawaio who had learned of it when visiting the Macushi.
 Originally, Abel was a sorcerer and had "laughed at the new religion", but could see God when he prayed and gave up sorcery.
-God gave the Amerindian bible (Paba kareda, "God's book"), to him.
+God gave the Amerindian bible (Paba kareda, "God's book") to him.